Mifekmk/Mifekmk/README.md

 ### 👋Hi there!:relaxed: I'm a Data Scientist, and I'm using Python to analyze data and make several ML models.
-I also have plans to study C and Linux.
+### I also have plans to study C and Linux:wink:

+### I like to participate in the Kaggle competition
+### I enjoy doing projects with various people, so please contact me if you want to participate.:simple_smile:
+### I want to develop everything in a cool and beautiful way!:muscle:

 <!--
 **Mifekmk/Mifekmk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.